Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

-where $\beta$ is the discount rate, and $\alpha$ indicates the relative importance of the intermediate consumption.
-Since the utility gain caused by the intermediate consumption generally means a potential loss of the utility from the final wealth, the investor seeks to balance her dynamic portfolio strategy at every time instant.
+where $\beta\in[0,1)$ is the discount factor, and $\alpha\in[0,1]$ indicates the relative importance of the intermediate consumption.

-The value function (\ref{Value_portfolio}) sometimes admits an analytic solution, for example, under the assumption that $\mu_t$ and $\sigma_t$ are constants and there is no constraint on $u_t=(\pi_t,\tilde{c}_t)$.
+The value function (\ref{Value_portfolio}) sometimes admits an analytic solution, for example, under the assumption that $\mu_t$ is a constant vector and $\sigma_t$ is a constant matrix in (\ref{continuous_asset}), and there is no constraint on $u_t=(\pi_t,\tilde{c}_t)$.
 A recent progress on the analytic tractability of (\ref{Value_portfolio}) can be found in \cite{liu:2007}.
 However, (\ref{Value_portfolio}) usually does not have an analytic result when there is a position constraint on $\pi_t$.

-Considering that the investment and consumption can only take place in a finite number of times in the real world, we solve the discrete-time counterpart of the continuous-time problem (\ref{continuous_market_state})-(\ref{Value_portfolio}) by discretizing its time space.
+Considering that the investment and consumption can only take place in a finite number of times in the real world, we discretize the continuous-time problem (\ref{continuous_market_state})-(\ref{Value_portfolio}).
 Suppose the decision takes place at equally spaced times $\{0=t_0,t_1\cdots, t_{K}\}$ such that $K=T/\delta$, where $\delta=t_{k+1}-t_k$ for $k=0,1,\cdots,K-1$.
 We simply denote the time grids by $\{0,1,\cdots,K\}$.
 Note that (\ref{continuous_asset}) is equivalent to